Data Dip Profiles

 - A call may arrive with the caller’s phone number available as a standard parameter

-- Xima can send that number to the configured web service
+- CCaaS can send that number to the configured web service

 - The web service may then search a CRM, database, or another external system for a matching record and return fields such as a customer name, assigned representative, language preference, VIP status, or region

-- Xima can then use those return values as session parameters during the rest of the IVR flow
+- CCaaS can then use those return values as session parameters during the rest of the IVR flow

 Requirements Before Creating a Profile